-Requirement OCT-020: The OCT shall achieve a transmit latency of no greater than 15 ms.
+Requirement OCT-022: The OCT shall achieve a transmit latency of no greater than 15 ms.

-Requirement OCT-021: The OCT transmit and receive latencies shall, in the cases of S2G, S2A, or S2M links, be extended by the fadeout time due to atmospheric conditions and the ARQ retransmit time.

-Note: The fadeout times for S2G links will vary depending on atmospheric conditions.
+Note on Requirement OCT-021 and Requirement OCT-022Requirement OCT-021: The OCT transmit and receive latencies shall be extended by the ARQ window size and maximum number of retransmissions when ARQ is enabled.
+The fadeout times for S2G links will vary depending on atmospheric conditions.
 Fadeout times are the time periods in which atmospheric effects reduce the SNR below the required threshold for communications.